Cancer Society Otago and Southland

 Use our online referral form

-We have a friendly team of liaison nurses and psychologists who are available to help and provide information and support to people, their families and supporters who have a cancer diagnosis or who are receiving treatment for cancer.
+We have a friendly team of trained nurses and social workers who are available to help and provide information and support to people, their families and supporters who have a cancer diagnosis or who are receiving treatment for cancer.

 Was this page helpful?